 13 Hannah was praying in her heart, and her lips were moving but her voice was not heard.
 Eli thought she was drunk

 14 and said to her, “How long are you going to stay drunk?
 Put away your wine.

-Perhaps, faced to your problem or your impossibility you have no one to understand you, you are a victim of words that trouble you, humiliate you.
-Don't discourage, don't despair.
+Perhaps the problems you face seem impossible to deal with and you have no one to understand what you are dealing with or you are victim of words that trouble or humiliate you.
+Don't be discouraged and don't despair.
 Keep looking for God, to place your trust in Him.
 He is the God who can understand you and deliver you from your impossibility, from your shame.

 Source Divine Ministries